devedge/merkle-tree-gen/README.md

 <br>
 ## Example
-An example Merkle Tree JSON object generated from a 2.6 MiB file, using SHA-256 and hashing every 1 MiB of the file (blocksize of 1048576):
+An example Merkle Tree object generated from a 2.6 MiB file, using SHA-256 and hashing every 1 MiB of the file (blocksize of 1048576):
 ```json
 {
     "root": "3a9f60b4feb44b003ff6d1426718a7e4d81725892cea87b9938e25900530b72e",